 Want some other sauces to try?

+I have all sorts of pasta recipes to try!
 If you fall in love with nduja and want something EVEN easier then check out my 3 ingredient nduja butter pasta.
 My new balsamic cherry tomato pasta is another 10 minute wonder but if creamy is what you love look no further than my creamy tomato pasta sauce.
+It is basically the same but with tomato paste.

 Made this recipe and loved it?